aidan-keith48/Predict-Lap-times/README.md

 # 🏎️ Predict Lap Times 🕒

 This project is designed to predict lap times for Formula 1 cars during free practice sessions, aiming to estimate race pace based on historical data.
 For this specific implementation, I captured **Lewis Hamilton's** lap times 🏁, using them as the dataset for the analysis and predictions.
-This project was just a fun little experiment to gain some insight into python and different technologies that are used!
+This project was just a fun little experiment to gain some insight into Python and different technologies that are used!

 ⚠️ **Note:** The predictions are not entirely accurate or reflective of real-life scenarios, as many variables (like track conditions, fuel loads, tire degradation, etc.) aren't accounted for in this simplified model.